MaryEhb/QuizHub/README.md

 ## Contributing

 Contributions are welcome!
+Please make sure to read the [Contributing Guide](./CONTRIBUTING.md) before you start.

 Here's how you can help:

     1. Fork the repository.
     2. Create a new branch for your feature: `git checkout -b feature/my-new-feature`.